inductiva/docs/docs/generate-dataset/index.md

 ---
-title: ⚙️ Welcome to OpenFOAM at Inductiva
+title: Generate a Dataset
+navigation:
+  show: true
 description: ""
 seo:
  title: “”
  description: “”
 ---

-# Generate a Dataset
 Generating synthetic data with the Inductiva API is a structured process that begins with a base simulation model and scales to thousands of variations, producing a diverse and robust dataset.

 The typical workflow includes the following steps: